Raising of poultry — Strategic Scorecard

 Consumer acceptance, sentiment, labor relations, and social impact.

 Moderate exposure — this pillar averages 2.6/5 across 8 attributes.
-1 attribute is elevated (score ≥ 4).
+2 attributes are elevated (score ≥ 4).
+1 attribute in this pillar triggers active risk scenarios — expand attributes below to see details.

 -

-CS01Cultural Friction & Normative Misalignment 2View CS01 attribute detailsManaged Consumer Sensitivity.
+CS01Cultural Friction & Normative Misalignment 3 solutions 2View CS01 attribute detailsManaged Consumer Sensitivity.
 The poultry industry successfully navigates public scrutiny regarding animal welfare through proactive product segmentation, offering a tiered range of cage-free, organic, and traditional options.
 While factory farming remains a focal point for critics, the mass-market dominance of poultry as an affordable protein limits the impact of niche, plant-based substitution trends.

 - Metric: Poultry retains a global per-capita consumption growth rate of ~1.5% annually, outpacing most other land-based animal proteins.